SuperOfficeDocs/superoffice-docs/docs/apps/activate/activate-custom-app.md

 In some special cases, we allow one-off applications to be used by multiple production tenants.
 For example:

-* The application was developed on a test-tenant in the production environment and is ready to go live
+* The application was developed on a test tenant in the production environment and is ready to go live
 * The application will be used by multiple subsidiaries within the same company

 This is usually initiated by the customer.